-Our parent agency, Referral Program Pros, has run outbound campaigns for B2B service providers — including dev shops and design agencies — and booked over 7,000 meetings across those campaigns.
+Our parent agency, Referral Program Pros, has run outbound campaigns for B2B service providers, including dev shops and design studios, and booked over 7,000 meetings across those campaigns.
 The approach that works is not cold-blasting “we build websites” to random companies.
-It is signal-based outbound: finding companies that show measurable indicators of needing web development services right now, and reaching out with messages that reference those specific signals.
-This guide is the exact playbook.
+It is signal-based outbound: finding companies that show observable indicators of needing web development services, and reaching out with messages that reference those specific signals.
+This guide is the exact playbook, and if your studio also sells brand work, the same system powers our companion articles on outbound for design agencies and lead generation for marketing agencies.

 Why referrals and Upwork keep you in feast-or-famine mode